Causes of Trucking Accidents

 The Federal Motor Carrier Safety Administration (FMCSA) forbids texting while driving.
 The anti-texting laws also ban emailing, instant messaging, videotaping, surfing the Internet, and using Facebook, Instagram, Twitter or other social media sites while operating an 18-wheeler.
-A truck accident lawyer can help Fort Worth residents and others try to hold a trucker accountable for a violation of these laws.
+A truck accident lawyer can help Fort Worth residents and others hold a trucker accountable for a violation of these laws.

 - Phone use while driving

-Commercial drivers are permitted to use a hands-free device only and cannot move from a seated, seat belted position or press more than one button to dial, answer or hang up the phone.
+Commercial drivers are permitted to use a hands-free device only and cannot move from a seated, seat-belted position or press more than one button to dial, answer or hang up the phone.
 Despite these regulations, distracted driving is a leading cause of big-rig crashes.

 Speeding is the leading factor in tractor-trailer crashes.
 An 18-wheeler takes longer to stop because of its weight and excessive speed increases the necessary braking time.
 The driver has a responsibility to adapt speed to the road conditions, such as the seasonal icy and rainy weather of North Texas.